-Representative Access is the term used for allowing another person to administer your accounts on your behalf.
-There are a number of ways this can be organised but in a case where a customer has dementia, the most common route is through registering ‘Enduring Power of Attorney’ (EPA).
+Third party access is the term used for allowing another person to administer your accounts on your behalf.
+There are a number of ways this can be organised but in a case where a customer has dementia, the most common route is through registering a ‘Lasting Power of Attorney’ (LPA) or Deputyship Order.

-Once you have the representative access documentation, it's recommended to arrange an appointment in branch.
+Once you have the third party access documentation, it's recommended to arrange an appointment in branch.
 We will need to meet with all the appointed representatives who will require access to the account.
 These visits can be arranged independently.

 At the appointment it is important to bring along:

 For more information you can visit our third party access page.